Project type: Expedition

 - Day trip to Luxor to visit the Valley of the Kings, Temple of Hatshepsut, Colossi of Memnon, and the Karnak temple complex

 We believe that good food is key to a successful and productive project.
 Food and drinks will be provided for the duration of the project.
 When in Hurghada, we will be going out to dinner or enjoy the hotel’s all-inclusive meals.
-On board the Royal Evolution, food is amazing.
+On board the Red Sea Explorer, food is amazing.
 Three delicious meals will be served each day, with plenty of snacks in between.
 Meals on board usually consist of meat and fish, rice, potatoes, pasta, vegetables, salads, and delicious desserts!
 There are plenty of vegetarian options too.

 - Participants to the expedition are required to be certified scuba divers and hold at least a PADI Advanced Open Water certificate.
 Scuba diving courses can also be taken in Hurghada prior to the start of the trip (not included in the price).